DIVERSIFIED INCOME STRATEGY

 Watch this video to learn more about how the Diversified Income Model works.

-Management Approach - Buy and hold (within downside protection parameters) strong, higher-yielding (4% to over 10% dividend yield) ETFs, CEFs and Covered Call stocks in neutral to bullish-trending markets that are diversified across a wide range of economic conditions.
+Management Approach - Buy and hold (within downside protection parameters) strong, higher-yielding (4% to over 10% dividend yield) Stocks, ETFs, CEFs and Covered Call trades in neutral to bullish-trending markets that are diversified across a wide range of economic conditions.
 When the market moves into a bearish trend and when there are no strong, higher-yielding ETFs, CEFs or stocks meet the minimum criteria for holding in the portfolio, the manager has the prerogative to move capital into safe FDIC-insured money market funds.

 Turner Capital has developed proprietary analysis algorithms that provide the portfolio manager with the following information: